argentsea/docfx/tutorials/Mapping/attributes.md

 }
 ```

-Adding mapping attributes to this class provides the metadata to automatically map these properties to stored procedures:
+Adding mapping attributes to this class provides the metadata to automatically map these properties to stored procedures or SQL statements:

 ## [SQL Server](#tab/tabid-sql)